jw0k/serial2ti83/README.md

     #define SERIAL_TX_BUFFER_SIZE 256
     #define SERIAL_RX_BUFFER_SIZE 256

-## Patching libticables to support this under linux & boards that use ttyACM ex.
+## Patching libticables to support this under Linux & boards that use ttyACM ex.
 Pro Micro, Digispark

 **This isn´t recommended but it works**